Who stole my dreams

 Was it all a pony ride?
 Not quite.

-In spite of having middle-class parents, I was still very far from what one would call the upper crust of society.
-Even in my own region.
+Despite having middle-class parents, I was still very far from what one would call the upper crust of society.
+Even in my region.
 There were rich kids.
-And there were those that were not rich, but their parents were still better off than we were.
+And some were not rich, but their parents were still better off than we were.

 Many people today live under the mistaken notion that there are the poor – and there are the rich.
 In reality, there are many different layers of people between those two extremes.
 Because even among the so-called rich, there are stark differences.
 So there are among the very poor.